arontier/ad3-descs/apps/antigen_fold/en/README.md

 # Outputs

-The 3D structures of proteins in their monomeric form.
+The 3D structures of antigen proteins in their monomeric form.

 # References